 Whether it’s in efforts to remove stigma or to advance health equity, physicians and health professionals are often told that “language matters.”
 This same concept applies to the Current Procedural Terminology (CPT®) code set, often referred to as the “language of medicine.”

-Advancing health equity requires addressing CPT, said participants in an episode of the “AMA Moving Medicine” podcast that explores how to cultivate equity in the CPT landscape.
+Advancing health equity requires addressing CPT, said participants in an episode of the “AMA Moving Medicine” podcast.

 The AMA strategic plan to embed racial justice and advance health equity calls for embedding equity in practice, process, action and innovation, and ensuring equity in access to innovation for populations and communities that, historically, have not shared in the benefits of new health care technology and procedures.

-“As we are looking at code descriptors and we're looking at the literature to support codes, equity is always in the back of my mind,” said AMA member Barbara Levy, MD.
-She is a former chair of the AMA/Specialty Society RVS Update Committee (RUC) and a current member of the AMA CPT Editorial Panel.
+“As we are looking at code descriptors and we're looking at the literature to support codes, equity is always in the back of my mind,” said AMA member Barbara Levy, MD, vice chair of the AMA CPT Editorial Panel and former chair of the AMA/Specialty Society RVS Update Committee (RUC).

 Dr. Levy explained that this includes asking questions such as: